victorcmps/wordpress-theme/README.md

 Wordpress theme from scratch.

+This is a simple WordPress theme with a static front page.

+The menu, title and favicon are dynamic, you can edit on WordPress admin.

+IMPORTANT: The menu is only rendered if you add some links to him.

 # Development

 - Firstly, you need to create a WordPress environment to run this theme.
 You can get one very quickly using <a href="https://localwp.com/">Local WP.</a>